NeoNyaa/CSS-Tweaks/README.md

 # CSS-Tweaks
-This is a place where I will upload any tweaks I make to a page I deem worthy to be public.
+This repository is where I upload any tweaks I make to a webpage I think people could benefit from.
-I usually make these when I notice something small such as text being misaligned by a few pixels or because what was done initially was so awful.
+I typically create them to fix inconsistencies or general design failiures on a given webpage.

-I highly suggest that you use the extension Stylus as it will make installing and managing these styles significantly easier.
-You can get it from either of the links below:
+I highly suggest that you use the extension Stylus as it will make installing and managing these styles possible, if not, significantly easier.
+You can get Stylus from the links below depending on your browser:
 [Stylus for Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/)
 [Stylus for Chrome/Chromium based browsers](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne)